 Singing Beach, Manchester-by-the-Sea

 True to its name, the popular Singing Beach has sand that “sings” if you scuff or shuffle your bare feet forcefully enough through the sand when it’s dry.
 And if you find yourself in need of refreshment, stop for an ice cream cone at Captain Dusty’s.
-The beach has a $5 walk-on fee during the summer season.
-Note to drivers: the small parking lot often fills early in the day, especially on weekends.
+The beach has a $7 walk-on fee during the summer season, but there are also $20 Walk-On passes good for the season.

 By the T: From North Station, take the Newburyport/Rockport Commuter Rail Line to Manchester, then walk half a mile down Beach Street.